Beatrice Kiraso: Early life and education

 Kiraso was born in Kiburara village, Hakibale Sub-county, Kabarole District, Uganda.
 She is the first of ten children born to the late Edison Amooti Rusoke Kiraso.
 Her educational journey began at Kiburara Primary School, followed by Nyakasura School for her O-Level and Kyebambe Girls’ School for A-Level.
 In 1981, she attended Makerere University, graduating with a Bachelor of Arts in Economics and Social Administration in 1984.
-She also holds a MA in Public Administration and a master's degree in Public Policy Management from Havard University.
+She also holds a MA in Public Administration and a master's degree in Public Policy Management from Harvard University.

 Career

 In 1996, Kiraso was elected unopposed as the Member of Parliament for Kabarole District, a position she held due to her extensive community work and empowerment initiatives.
 She was a member of Uganda's National Assembly and has served on the Budget Committee in Uganda's Parliament.
 After a nine-year hiatus from elective politics and a brief retirement, Kiraso returned to the political arena to support presidential hopeful Gen Henry Tumukunde.
 She played a key role in his campaign, advocating for a “Renewed Uganda” with the slogan "It is Possible".